simjoly/bioinfo-utilities/ipyrad/README.md

 ## remove_pcr_dup.py

 This Python3 script is used to remove PCR duplicates of RAD-seq data when a random nucleotide index in incorporated in the Illumina adaptors by PCR.
-It basically removes reads that have the same sequences for both forward and reverse reads.
+It basically removes reads that have the same sequences for both forward and reverse reads and for a random nucleotide index incorporated by PCR.

 #### Usage